 An undetectable viral load is when the amount of HIV in a person’s blood (viral load) is no longer able to be detected by a standard viral load test for HIV.

-If a person living with HIV has been taking medication consistently, and has been able able to obtain and sustain an undetectable viral load (UVL) for six months, there is virtually no chance they will pass HIV on to someone else if they have sex without a condom.
+If a person living with HIV has been taking medication consistently, and has been able able to obtain and sustain an undetectable viral load (UVL) for six months, there is no chance they will pass HIV on to someone else if they have sex without a condom.
+This is what U=U (Undetectable = Untransmittable) means.

 Once someone’s viral load reaches ‘undetectable’ it does not mean it will stay that way for ever.
 A person’s viral load can go up and down depending on individual circumstances.